florian-h05/pki/README.md

 - `hostname-local.cer`: The certificate in DER format - use the DER format to publish to format ([RFC 2585#section-3](https://datatracker.ietf.org/doc/html/rfc2585.html#section-3))
 - `hostname-local.crt`: The certificate in PEM format.
+_ `hostname-local-chain.pem`: The certificate chain containing the server certificate itself and the signing CA certificate.
 - `hostname-local.key`: The private key - keep it safe!

 The CSR will be located in the [reqs/signing/](/reqs/signing/) folder: